evlar/sniper/README.md

 2. Write clear and concise commit messages.
 3. Ensure your code adheres to the project's style and requirements.
 4. Create a pull request.

+For any substantial changes, please open an issue first to discuss what you would like to change.

+## License

+Please make sure to update the license as appropriate for your project.